Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: Experiments

-First, we compare our proposed MOML and LocalMOML with baselines NASA, MAML (BSGD) and BSpiderBoost on the sinusoid regressiom problem~\citep{finn2017model} in the centralized setting.
+First, we compare our proposed \momlvo, \momlvs~and LocalMOML with baselines NASA, MAML (BSGD), BSpiderBoost, and Reptile~\citep{nichol2018first} on the sinewave regression problem~\citep{finn2017model} in the single-node setting.
 We generate 25 tasks for training in total, each of which is to fit the function $f(x) = A \sin(\phi + x)$, where $A = \{1,2,3,4,5\}$, $\phi = \frac{i\pi}{5}$, $i = 1,2,3,4,5$.
 Similar to \cite{finn2017model}, we choose the feedforward neural network with ReLU nonlinearities and 2 hidden layers of size 40 as the model and the mean-square error as the loss function.
 The training and validation data of each task are randomly sampled in an online manner $x\sim\text{Unif}(-5,5)$.
-MAML (BSGD) and MOML sample $B=3$ out of $n$ tasks, NASA uses all $n$ tasks, and BSpiderBoost uses all $n$ tasks or $\sqrt{n}$ tasks following their theory.
-We consider two possible minibatch sizes of data points: $K=1$ and $K=5$ in one iteration.
-The meta-learned model is adapted to 5 randomly sampled unseen task thats $A\sim\text{Unif}(1,5)$, $\phi \sim\text{Unif}(\frac{\pi}{5},\pi)$, $x\in[-5, 5]$ after 10 steps of gradient descent with learning rate 0.01 and 10 test data points (in other words, 10-shots).
+NASA uses all $n$ tasks while the others sample $B=3$ out of $n$ tasks.
+We consider two possible minibatch sizes of data points: $K=1$ and $K=3$ in one iteration.
+The meta-learned model is adapted to 5 randomly sampled unseen tasks $A\sim\text{Unif}(1,5)$, $\phi \sim\text{Unif}(\frac{\pi}{5},\pi)$, $x\in[-5, 5]$ after 10 steps of gradient descent with learning rate 0.01 and 10 test data points (in other words, 10-shots).
 After the adaptation, we evaluate the final test error on another 100 data points from the unseen task.
 The inner step size $\alpha$ is set to 0.01 for all algorithms.
-The outer step size $\eta$ is decayed 10 times at 75\% of the total iterations and the initial step sizes are tuned for the algorithms separately by grid search in $\{0.001, 0.005, 0.01, 0.05, 0.1\}$.
-We also tune $\beta$ for MOML and LocalMOML and it turns out that $\beta = 0.5$ and $\beta = 0.7$ work reasonably well for $K=1$ and $K=5$, respectively.
-For LocalMOML, we set the size of the initial number of samples $K_0$ of each round to be 2 times of $K$ and $H=5$.
+The outer step size $\eta$ is decayed 10 times at 75\% of the total iterations\footnote{except for BSpiderBoost, which requires a $\O(1)$ step size in its theory.} and its initial value is tuned for the algorithms separately by grid search in $\{0.1, 0.05, 0.01, 0.005, 0.001\}$.
+We also tune $\beta$ for \momlvo, \momlvs~and LocalMOML.
+It turns out that $\beta = 0.3$ and $\beta = 0.5$ work reasonably well for \momlvo~and LocalMOML while $\beta=0.1$ is good for \momlvs.
+For LocalMOML, we set the size of the initial number of samples $K_0$ of each round to be 2 times $K$ and $H=5$.

-We plot the training errors across the iterations in Figure~\ref{fig:sinwave} (left two), and the fitted sinusoids on the unseen task in Figure~\ref{fig:sinwave} (right two) for different settings, and report the final test errors and wall-clock time per iteration in Table~\ref{tab:sinewave}.
 The results are averaged over 5 trials with different random seeds.